 Continue to provide technical and policy information regarding structural and wild land fire hazards to developers, interested parties, and the general public through all available media.

-Coordinate with CAL FIRE, Riverside County Fire Department, and other agencies to provide emergency services training for residents and City staff, and promote fire prevention programs, including raising awareness about fire safe landscaping and buffer zones in areas of wildfire risk.
+Coordinate with CAL FIRE, Riverside County Fire Department, and other agencies to provide emergency services training for residents at a block-by-block level and City staff, and promote fire prevention programs, including raising awareness about structure hardening, fire safe landscaping and buffer zones in areas of wildfire risk.

 Goal 6.
 A City that protects human life, land, and property from the effects of wildland fire hazards.